 I’m not very big on receiving gifts on quasi-special occasions; I guess it was just never in my nature to be that outwardly or effusively sentimental.
 Perhaps I’m just the practical sort.
-But simple sentiment that isn’t bought are found in presents of my choice — stuff much like the hand-written letters from my grandmother who has passed away, the cards my preschool child has drawn out for me, or the volcanic rocks I picked up from a trip to Hawaii with my soon to be husband 15 years ago.
+But simple sentiment that isn’t bought are found in presents of my choice — stuff much like the hand-written letters from my grandmother who has passed away, the cards my preschool child has drawn out for me, or the volcanic rocks I picked up from a trip to Hawaii with my soon to be husband over 15 years ago.
 You get the picture.

 If there are heirlooms to be had, I do hold them dear (which I thank my own mother and grandmother for).
 But I am not ready to start my own traditions by wishing I had any of this stuff:

-Don’t Buy Me This, Please
+Don’t Buy This For Me, Please

 #1 A Lifelike Baby

 Yes, this item was actually placed under the category “Gifts For Mom”.
 I fail to see how anyone older than 8 years old would want a baby doll, but this is probably because I just don’t “get” the collectibles market.
+As an investor though, I would probably enjoy educating myself about this type of market.

 #2 Lovely Heart-Shaped Jewelry